Shopify/polaris/polaris.shopify.com/content/components/deprecated/text-container.md

 <StatusBanner status={frontmatter.status}>
-  The TextContainer is a simple layout component which was made redundant by the VerticalStack component.
-Use VerticalStack with `gap` values of 2, 4, and 5 to replicate layouts.
+  The TextContainer is a simple layout component which was made redundant by the BlockStack component.
+Use BlockStack with `gap` values of 2, 4, and 5 to replicate layouts.
 </StatusBanner>